rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 non-terminal.
 In this case, the Rust parser would look for an `ident` token, which it finds (`foo`) and returns to the macro parser.
 Then, the macro parser proceeds in parsing as normal.
-Also, note that exactly one of the matchers from the various arms should match the invocation (otherwise, the macro is ambiguous).
+Also, note that exactly one of the matchers from the various arms should match the invocation; if there is more than one match, the parse is ambiguous, while if there are no matches at all, there is a syntax error.

 For more information about the macro parser's implementation, see the comments in [`src/libsyntax/ext/tt/macro_parser.rs`][code_mp].